Botanical Garden and Eco-Park, Sitakunda

 Sitakunda Botanical Garden and Eco Park is a park located in Sitakunda Upazila of Chittagong District in south-eastern Bangladesh.
-It is a beautiful place where you can find peace among the sound of birds chirping.
-A perfect destination to travel with friends and family and enjoy the nature within.
-The Sohosrodhara Jhorna is the most popular attraction in this park.

 History

 This is the first eco-park in Bangladesh.
 It was established in 2001 on 808 hectares.
-The main purposes of creating such eco parks are storing biodiversity, conservation.
+The main purposes of creating such eco parks is conservation of biodiversity.

 Area and location

 The Sitakunda Botanical Garden and Eco Park is located along the Dhaka–Chittagong Highway in Sitakunda Upazila, Sitakunda, Chittagong.
-The area of Eco Park is about 996 acre which is established at forest side of Chandranath Hills of Sitakunda.
+The area of the eco Park is about 996 acre which is established at forest side of Chandranath Hills of Sitakunda.